raiden-network/raiden-service-bundle/README.md

 1. Run `docker-compose build` to build the containers
 1. Run `docker-compose up -d` to start all services
    - The services are configured to automatically restart in case of a crash or reboot
-1. Add a cron job to regularly (i.e. once a day) restart the `synapse` service in order to pick up new whitelisted federation peers
-   - This will be better automated in future releases
-   - Recommended cron job command:
-     ```
-     docker-compose -f <path-to-compose-file> restart synapse
-     ```
+1. A 'purge' script/service will run once a day, prunning old state from rooms to save disk space, and restarting the ``synapse`` service to fetch an up-to-date whitelist of servers.
 1. Verify the service is up by opening the domain in a browser.
 You should see the synapse login screen.

 ### Submit